 The idea of ecotourism and sustainable development led to a drastic change in the landscape.
 NCF along with certain local organizations assisted in the training of the Nyishi community for conservation purposes.
 Conservation has now become a part of their livelihood.
 To keep their culture and tribal identity intact, Nyishi men now wear headgear made of wooden or fibre beaks.
 The tale of the Great Hornbill and the Nyishi community is an example of how eco-tourism caters to environmental needs and also empower local communities in the process.

-NCF's program ensures community participation and by 2020 they monitored about 40 hornbill nests and assisted in fledging 152 hornbill chicks successfully.
+NCF's program ensures community participation and by 2020 they conservation of the beautiful hornbill species initiated by local NGOs and Nature Conservation Foundation (NCF). monitored about 40 hornbill nests and assisted in fledging 152 hornbill chicks successfully.